Tesla Battery for Solar Home

 What is the best way to judge how Tesla Powerwall stacks up against the competitors

-Kilowatts equals (ampsxvoltage) / 1000
+Kilowatts are (ampsxvoltage) / 1000

-How much power do you need?
+How many watts of power do you require?

 Tesla Powerwall Instantaneous Power Rating = 7 kW

-Permanent Power of Tesla Powerwall = 5.kW
+Continuous Power of Tesla Powerwall = 5.kW

-Storage capacity usable
+Storage capacity that is usable

 Tesla Powerwall storage usable capacity equals 13.5 kWh

-Duration of time you're using each appliance
+Time you're using every appliance

 - For 45 hours, 300W TV